ilanschnell/bitarray/README.rst

 Key features
 ------------

-* The bit endianness can be specified for each bitarray object, see below.
+* The bit-endianness can be specified for each bitarray object, see below.
 * Sequence methods: slicing (including slice assignment and deletion), operations ``+``, ``*``, ``+=``, ``*=``, the ``in`` operator, ``len()``
 * Bitwise operations: ``~``, ``&``, ``|``, ``^``, ``<<``, ``>>`` (as well as